HandBrake/HandBrake-docs/source/docs/en/latest/introduction/quick-start.markdown

 ## Select a destination

+HandBrake calls the file name and location of your new video the `Destination`.

+`Save As` is the file name of your new video.
+You can change it by typing directly in the box.

-The `Destination` is where your new video will go.
-You can select the `Browse...` button to choose a different location and name, or type it directly in the box.
+`To` is the location where HandBrake will place your new video.
+You can select the `Browse...` button to choose a different location.

 <!-- .system-lin -->